alibaba/EasyRec/README.md

 ## Cite

-If EasyRec is useful for your research, please cite it:
+If EasyRec is useful for your research, please cite:

 ```
 @article{Cheng2022EasyRecAE,